mirisuzanne/mia/content/posts/redesign2022/minimal.md

 ### Make RSS a first class part of the site

 While I was working on WebMentions last month,
-I also made major updates to my RSS feed -- and then added an RSS link to my main navigation.
+I also made major updates to my RSS feed.
 But I don't love the way browsers display a raw xml file.
 Developers may be my biggest audience,